MaayanLab/CST_Lung_Cancer_Viz/README.md

 ### Data Normalization and Filtering
 The script [make_cst_homepage_figures.py](make_cst_homepage_figures.py) was used to make Clustergrammer interactive visualizations for the website.
 Specifically, this script normalizes and processes the data and creates the [JSONs](json) for the front-end visualizations.

+The python notebook, [CST_PTM_Data_Overview.ipynb](CST_PTM_Data_Overview.ipynb), overviews the data and discusses the reasoning behind our method of normanlization and filtering.

 ## Webpage Source Code
 This repo contains the souce code for the site [CST_Lung_Cancer_Viz](http://maayanlab.net/CST_Lung_Cancer_Viz/).
 The page can also be seen through github.io [https://maayanlab.github.io/CST_Lung_Cancer_Viz/](https://maayanlab.github.io/CST_Lung_Cancer_Viz/) with some limited capabilities (due to github.io HTTPS requirements).